 Meldijk Uitgeest pumping station

-Together with the lock and the swing bridge, Meldijk pumping station forms a beautiful and well-preserved complex in the densely built-up area of Uitgeest.
-On the roof is the text "Meldijk Pumping Station" with red tiles.
-The right part of the pumping station currently houses a painting school.
+Together with the lock and the bascule bridge, the Meldijk pumping station forms a beautiful and well-preserved complex in the middle of the densely built-up area of Uitgeest.
+The text 'Gemaal Meldijk' (Meldijk pumping station) is written in red roof tiles on the roof.
+The right-hand side of the pumping station currently houses a painting school.

-From steam to power
+From steam to electricity

 Four memorial stones